-Under the SEND Code of Practice (0-25years), local authorities must publish a Local Offer, setting out in one place information about provision they expect to be available across education, health and social care for children and young people in their area who have SEND or are disabled.
+Under the SEND Code of Practice (0-25years), local authorities must publish a Local Offer, setting out in one place information about provisions they expect to be available across education, health, and social care for children and young people in their area who have SEND or are disabled.

-Bedford Borough Council's Local Offer can be found here:https://localoffer.bedford.gov.uk/kb5/bedford/directory/home.page
+Bedford Borough Council's Local Offer can be found here:https://localoffer.bedford.gov.uk/kb5/bedford/directory/home.page encouraged to participate in and offered the opportunity to access extracurricular activities and also the wider school life.
+This is further outlined in the school's Equal Opportunities policy and the Accessibility Plan and policy.